Loei Airport: History

 Loei Airport was originally located in a temporary location of eight kilometers southwest from the city.
 In 1942, Governor Tien Kamtetphet began planning the construction of Loei Airport by relocating it from the temporary airport near the provincial hall, which was in the city center.
 Forest clearing and land levelling was done to construct a runway for official operations.
 In 1946, the Royal Thai Air Force took over ownership.
 They facilitated upgrades such as the construction of a passenger terminal and also by improving the runway.

 Loei Airport in 1959, with the original runway alignment.

 On 13 December, 1953, Loei Airport had officially opened and was declared a licensed airport.
 In 1968, the Department of Commercial Aviation took ownership and began upgrades on the runway, building a fire department, an engine workshop, and navigation aids.
+The 1968 National Economic and Social Development Plan earmarked the installation of three sets of Single-sideband modulation navigational equipment in Loei Airport.
+The plan also included runway improvements.

+Controversially, construction works took place over an archeology site located on the western edge of Ban Na An, directly north of the terminal.
+The site held the ruins of Wat Pho Chai, and a survey team in 1969 led by local Nai Mi Somasi discovered the area had been largely destroyed by heavy machinery during earthworks.
+Only a severely damaged foundation of a Buddhist ordination hall remained, and a few pottery sherds were recovered.

 In 1972, the government acquired more land by purchase to expand the airport’s facilities, which included runway extensions, taxiways, aircraft parking areas, a new passenger terminal, and engine workshop buildings.

 On 20 January, 2016, the government approved the push to designate Loei Airport as a customs airport, which was successfully achieved in 2017.

 On 17 September, 2018, the government approved the purchase of an additional 360 rai (181 acres) of land to expand the apron and build a new passenger terminal.

 In the past, the airfield was served by Andaman Air, Nok Air, AirAsia, Happy Air, Thai Smile Airways and Solar Air.
 Only AirAsia currently operates there.